jranke/mkin/README.md

 In the regulatory evaluation of chemical substances like plant protection products (pesticides), biocides and other chemicals, degradation data play an important role.
-For the evaluation of pesticide degradation experiments, detailed guidance and helpful tools have been developed as detailed in 'Credits and historical remarks' below.
+For the evaluation of pesticide degradation experiments, detailed guidance and various helpful tools have been developed as detailed in 'Credits and historical remarks' below.
+This package aims to provide a one stop solution for degradation kinetics, addressing modellers that are willing to, or even prefer to work with R.

 ## Usage